-See, the immediacy of blogging means that you can satisfy your desire for self expression very quickly and easily.
-If you're a passionate and creative person then this is reason enough to throw yourself into it in a big way.
+The immediacy of blogging means you can satisfy your desire for self expression very easily.
+If you're passionate and creative this is reason enough to throw yourself into it.

 You don't have to be making any money from it.
 You don't even have to have many readers.
 Just getting your thoughts out onto the web for others to read is immensely liberating and exciting.
 Best of all, you can do it in your own way without having anyone demand any changes.